Controversy with coriander

 Ingredients

-• 3 tomatoes, roughly chopped, or a 400g tin of tomatoes
+• 3 average tomatoes roughly chopped, or a 400g tin of tomatoes

 • 1 L water